Microbial Community Profiling:

 - Standard 16S - Our standard 16S protocol (Kozich et al., 2013) targets and amplifies the V4 region of bacterial and archaeal 16S rRNA-encoding genes.

-- 16S EMP - A slightly modified set of primers designed by the Earth Microbiome Project (EMP) that also targets the V4 region with added degeneracies to be more inclusive of bacterial and archaeal species found in some environments (Walters et al., 2015).
+- 16S EMP - A modified set of primers designed with added degeneracies by the Earth Microbiome Project (EMP) that also targets the V4 region with added degeneracies to be more inclusive of bacterial and archaeal species found in some environments (Walters et al., 2015).

-- Fungal ITS - Primers targeting the fungal Internally Transcribes Spacer (ITS) region for amplification of a broad range of mycological taxa in complex community samples (Taylor et al., 2016).
+- Fungal ITS - Primers targeting the fungal Internally Transcribed Spacer (ITS) region for amplification of a broad spectrum of fungal taxa in complex microbial communities (Taylor et al., 2016).